alwaysgreenhq/alwaysgreen/examples/demos/algorithmic_challenges/README.md

 ## Key Insights

-This demo illustrates that Nova can:
+This demo illustrates that AlwaysGreen can:

 1. **Understand algorithmic correctness** - Not just syntax errors
 2. **Fix multiple related bugs** - In a single iteration